OptimalBits/node_acl/Readme.md

 acl = new acl(new acl.mongodbBackend(dbInstance, prefix));
 ```

-All the following functions take a callback with an err parameter as last parameter.
-We omit it in the examples for simplicity.
+All the following functions return a promise or optionally take a callback with
+an err parameter as last parameter.
+We omit them in the examples for simplicity.

 Create roles implicitly by giving them permissions: